Azure/azure-quickstart-templates/101-event-grid-resource-group-subscription/README.md

 This template creates an Azure Event Grid subscription to a resource group.
 It uses a WebHook to receive the events.
 Deploy the template to a resource group to subscribe to events for that resource group.

+The parameters file includes an endpoint URL, but this URL is for not intended for your use.
+You should create your own endpoint and use that URL.
+To create a site that collects event messages, see [Create a message endpoint](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart#create-a-message-endpoint).

 `Tags: eventgrid`